Tweener/kmpshipdoc/docs/index.md

 ## Get the Code

-Follow these steps to get KMPShip set up locally:
+Follow these steps to get KMPShip set up locally.

 ### Clone the repository